CLIP4VI-ReID: Learning Modality-shared Representations via CLIP Semantic Bridge for Visible-Infrared Person Re-identification: Experiments

 \subsection{Visualization}

-In Fig. \ref{tsne}, we randomly select 10 identities from RegDB dataset, with each identity comprising 30 samples.
-Using t-SNE \cite{van2008visualizing}, we can visualize the feature distributions of each stage.
+In order to more intuitively verify the discriminative ability of each stage, in Fig. \ref{tsne}, we perform qualitative analysis (i.e. 2D visualization) on RegDB dataset by using t-SNE \cite{van2008visualizing} method, we randomly select 10 identities from RegDB dataset, with each identity comprising 30 samples.
 Fig. \ref{tsne}(a) shows that before training, features from the infrared and RGB modalities are distributed in different regions of the embedding space, exhibiting a significant modality gap and poor cross-modal identity alignment.
 Fig. \ref{tsne}(b) indicates that after applying TSG, the textual features extracted from RGB images are mostly clustered near the visible features, achieving preliminary alignment between visible images and text semantics.
 Fig. \ref{tsne}(c) indicates that with text semantics as bridge, IFE eliminates the modality gap between RGB images and IR images.
 However, there are still significant overlaps between different categories, which limits the distinguishability of identities.
 In contrast, Fig. \ref{tsne}(d) shows that after the HSA stage, the CLIP4VI-ReID method enables each identity to be clearly and compactly clustered together.
 Meanwhile, it effectively aligns multi-modality features (including text features), significantly reduces modality differences, and improves discriminative ability.

 To provide deeper insights into the effectiveness of the proposed CLIP4VI-ReID, we further conduct a qualitative comparison of retrieval results against the baseline on several representative image pairs from the RegDB dataset, as illustrated in Fig. \ref{visual}.
 Here, the baseline represents the pre-trained CLIP model.
 In each example, the query images (first column) are from the IR (RGB) modality, while the gallery images (subsequent columns) are from the RGB (IR) modality.
 Correctly retrieved images that share the same identity with the query are highlighted with green bounding boxes, whereas incorrect retrievals are indicated with red bounding boxes.
 Overall, it can be observed that the proposed CLIP4VI-ReID consistently delivers improved retrieval performance, yielding a higher proportion of correct matches in the top-ranked positions compared to the baseline.
 This visually confirms the superior ability of our approach to bridge the cross-modality gap and enhance identity discriminability across IR and RGB domains.